Healthy Homes Assessment Glengarry

 Glengarry Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Glengarry and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement throughout Glengarry and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their compliance with the Healthy Homes Standard that apply or will be applicable to an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of the rental property.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed , or altered tenant.
+• Property managers and private landlords have to make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024